collisiondetection/sign-symbol/README.md

-# sign-symbol  Dealing with the more   subtle aspects of signs and symbols.
+ Dealing with the more subtle aspects of signs and symbols.